vmedea/neurocat/README.md

 ./neurocat_spectrum.py amethyst
 ```

+## Further ideas

+Instead of the word level, it's also possible to do this on the token level by using the output of the first hidden layer instead of CLIP's final output.
+To go even further, with multiple words at a time it's possible to show inter-word associations e.g. then "blue butterfly" shows both words in blue-ish, and "yellow butterfly" both words in yellow.
+The problem is that it's not as amendable to memorization that way, and requires a lot more resources.
+So I haven't added it here.

 ## Etcetera

 This software doesn't come with any promise of usefulness of any kind.
 It's for amusement only.
+The output reflects the biases of the underlying model (and in turn, that of its training set), not those of the author.